 Program objectives are:

 A: WINS is not a membership driven organization.
 Our program invites high-achieving high school students to apply in the spring of their senior year.
 Once admitted, students have the opportunity to continue participating in WINS throughout their college career.
-Please visit How to Apply
+Please visit How to Apply for more info.

 If you are a current student, we recommend you explore the Women in Science organization or another that fits your interests.